vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 - may be used to slay non-demonic, usually smaller creatures

 ### ] - armor
-- different kinds and strengths

 ### [ - mirror
-- vampires do not show in mirrors

 ### c - chest